 How To Record with the Screen Turned Black & Off in Android

 There are a couple of ways to do this.
 You can turn your phone black or you can use an app.
-I’ll show you both.
+Let’s take a look at both methods in this guide.

 Record with the screen off in Android